If you’ve visited the coLab at any point during the last few months, you’ve no doubt noticed that there have been some…ch-ch-ch-changes.

 And finally, we’re looking for more and more member input on everything coLab.
 We want this to be your space.
 That’s why we created the Advisory Board.
 And now, with this rebrand, we’re taking it a step further.
 We want to know: What do you want to see in the coLab brand and the coLab space?

-Let us know – email firstname.lastname@example.org with your feedback.
+Let us know – email firstname.lastname@example.org with your feedback, or post your comment below.